BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Review HDFS Tutorial</b></p>

-In large part, you will not have to work with HDFS directly in the SQL Server big data cluster.
-However, it is a key concept to understand.
-In this review exercise, you will see a set of tutorials on how HDFS works in greater depth.
+There are two primary storage concepts you will work with in SQL Server Big Data Clusters: the HDFS layer, and SQL Server.
+Fro HDFS, it's important to know the basics of how it works.

 <p><b>Steps</b></p>
 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><a href="https://data-flair.training/blogs/hadoop-hdfs-tutorial/" target="_blank">Open this reference, and review the lessons you see there</a>.
 Bookmark this reference for later review.</p>